kentnsw/restrictedaccess/README.md

 # Restricted Access

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-The function removes any Security Group (SG) rule where the source is 0.0.0.0/0 and the port is 22 (ssh) periodically.
+The function removes any Security Group (SG) rule where the source is `0.0.0.0/0` and the port is 22 (ssh) periodically.
 With customized parameters, it can evaluate any given ports.
-To opt out the remediation process, add a tag {'UnrestrictedAccess':'True'} to those security grouups.
+To opt out the remediation process, add a tag `'UnrestrictedAccess':'True'` to those security grouups.
 After the evaluation and remediation, a report will send to the SNS topic.
 The report would look like

 ```json